 Sebro, Tani.
 2018.
 The Traffic in Hierarchy: Masculinity and Its Others in Buddhist Burma.
 Ward Keeler.
 Honolulu, HI: University of Hawai‘i Press.
 2017.
 Pg 433-434.
 American Ethnologist 45(3).

 Special Issue of Conversations Across the Field of Dance Studies: “Dancing Under the Shadow of the Nation.”
 Guest Editors: Arshiya Sethi & Tani Sebro (Accepted, forthcoming 2019).

 Mary Mostafanezhad, Roger Norum and Tani Sebro.
-(Under review).
+(R&R).
 “Precarious Humanitarianism: Geoeconomic Hope and Geopolitical Fear in Myanmar’s Borderlands.”

-Sebro, Tani and Jordan Hallbauer. (in preparation).
+Sebro, Tani and Jordan Hallbauer.
+(R&R).
 “The Geopolitics of South-South Tourism Mobility in Myanmar and Nicaragua.”
 In The Geopolitics of Tourism: Assemblages of Power, Mobility and the State.
 Mary Mostafanezhad, Matilde Cordoba Azcarate and Roger Norum (eds.).
 University of Arizona Press.